 Brighton Gay Men’s Chorus is a space where people can celebrate music, celebrate their sexuality, enjoy the fellowship of other like-minded people and contribute to the local communities which they are part of.
 The Chorus is a registered charity with three guiding principles, the “three S’s”: Singing, the celebration of life and music through male voice harmonies; Socialising, using this activity to develop social bonds that help people to feel connected with a sometimes lonely world; and Support, to be there for each other – both collectively and individually – when the chips are down, and to be there for the communities in which the chorus operates, too.
 Membership is open to anyone who self-identifies as a gay or gay-friendly man, and the choir currently has around 80 members.

-The Rainbow Chorus is the only Lesbian, Gay, Bisexual and Transgender (LGBT) choir in the Southeast outside of London.
-The choir aims to provide an enjoyable and supportive environment for LGBT members to sing together, making new friends and developing their community spirit, individual talents and confidence.
-Through performance, the Rainbow Chorus also raises the profile of the LGBT community in Brighton & Hove as well as providing top quality entertainment.
-Everybody is welcome to join, you don’t need to audition, you just need to want to sing!
-As part of their commitment to the local community, they aim to make donations to other organisations from the proceeds of their concerts.
-We always welcome new members, there is no audition and you don’t have to read music!
+The Rainbow Chorus is the largest Lesbian, Gay, Bisexual and Transgender choir in the Southeast outside of London.
+The choir aims to provide an enjoyable and supportive environment for LGBT+ members to sing together, making new friends and develop their community spirit, individual talents and confidence.
+Through performance, the Rainbow Chorus also raises the profile of the LGBT+ communities in Brighton & Hove as well as providing top quality entertainment.
+New Members Nights are in January & September – the only expectation is that you can sing in tune!
+No audition and you don’t have to read music!

 Resound Male Voices is a small vocal ensemble based in Brighton & Hove.
 They perform a diverse repertoire whilst growing vocally as individuals and as a group.